Trauma - Very Painful Experiences

 also emphasizes physical, psychological and

-providers, and helps survivors rebuild a sense of
+both consumers and providers, and helps survivors rebuild a sense of

 control and empowerment.